-- Go to Server Manager and select the Interfaces page
+- Go to Server Manager and select the Listeners page

 - Click on the FTP or FTPS listener that matches your internal IP.
 Do NOT select the Default FTP or FTPS listener.
 Modifying the Default listener will not change existing listeners.

-- In the PASV Options section click the Specify PASV IP radio button and in the textbox that appears put in the same IP as the interface (your local IP address). i.e. If your local IP is 192.168.0.110 then make the passive IP 192.168.0.110.
+- In the PASV Options section click the Use Different IP for Passive radio button and in the textbox that appears put in the same IP as the interface (your local IP address). i.e. If your local IP is 192.168.0.110 then make the passive IP 192.168.0.110.